The completion numbers of Hamiltonicity and pancyclicity in random graphs: Proof of Lemma

 \begin{proof} First observe that if $np\geq \log n+0.1\log\log n$ then with high probability $n_0(G)=0$ and, by Lemma \ref{lemma:4coreProperties}\ref{4core:sizeX_i}, every component of $G^{AB}$ contains exactly $1$ vertex in $A(G)$, and therefore in this range $G^{AB}$ contains no component with two vertices in $A(G)$ and no isolated vertices.

-For the range $20 \le np \le \log n+0.1\log\log n$ we follows similar lines to the proof of Lemma \ref{lemma:4coreProperties}\ref{4core:sizeofAandS} and show that, with high probability, there are at least two components comprised of a single vertex in $A(G)$ and a single vertex in $B(G)$.
-The expected number of such components is at least
+For the range $20 \le np \le \log n+0.1\log\log n$ we follows similar lines to the proof of Lemma \ref{lemma:4coreProperties}\ref{4core:sizeofAandS} and \ref{4core:eventE} and show that, with high probability, there are at least two components comprised of a single vertex in $A(G)$ and a single vertex in $B(G)$.
+Let $Y$ be the number of such components.
+As in the proof of Lemma \ref{lemma:4coreProperties}\ref{4core:eventE} the following holds.
+For fixed vertices $a,b$, conditioned that $a$ has a single neighbour in $G$, which is $b$, the probability that there exists a components of $G^{ab}$ that spans $1+i+j$ vertices, $j\geq 0$, and it has $i\geq 1$ vertices in $A(G)\setminus \{a\}$ is at most $\frac{1}{2}$.
+Thus,